524119574/Front-end-Developer-Interview-Questions/README.md

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 Tell the browser to user the border-box model instead of the content box model.
 * List as many values for the display property that you can remember.

+> `flex`, `block`, `inline`, `inline-block`, `table`

-* What's the difference between inline and inline-block? inline dosen't have width, height, cannot set top and bottom margin/padding
+* What's the difference between inline and inline-block?

+> inline dosen't have width, height, cannot set top and bottom margin/padding

-* What's the difference between a relative, fixed, absolute and statically positioned element? fixed and absolute set the element to not be in the document flow
+* What's the difference between a relative, fixed, absolute and statically positioned element?

+> fixed and absolute set the element to not be in the document flow

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?

+> The more specific, the higher the priority

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?

-Bootstrap
+> Bootstrap, Materialize

 * Have you played around with the new CSS Flexbox or Grid specs?

+> Been learning grid system now

 * How is responsive design different from adaptive design?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?